cmashamolcm/learn_react/react-basics/react_ctnd.md

       Note: In child components of EventPage element also, we can use useLoader() to get eventsList.
 But no where else.
 Not in other routes or child routes,
       we will not get the data.
 But a route points to a page component.
 Inside that, we might be using other components to create a UI.
 In such child components, we can directly use useLoader().
 But not in other page or sub-routes.
-Afterall, sub-routes are two independent components.
+After all, this route and sub-routes are two independent components.
+      ```
+      -*But is there any way so that we can use the loader of a parent route in child?*
+      ```
+      Yes.
+The hook to use is `useRouteLoaderData('is of route to which this loader belongs to.')`
       ```
       - *This loader can respond late too.
 Till loader finishes the async data fetch, the page will be waiting to render.
 Then how can we show the user
       that page is just loading?*